Learn more about our Book with Confidence and Travel Updates.

 Marvel at the lush greenery of the city’s beloved Phoenix Park — home to 1,750 acres of woodlands, lakes, historic buildings, and its own herd of wild fallow deer.

-Perhaps you would like to drink your history as well by joining on an optional excursion to the Guinness Storehouse before a lively Literary Pub Crawl.
 Or, take the rest of the day to explore Dublin on your own.

 Explore Dublin as you like.
 Your Adventure Leader will be on hand to offer plenty of ideas for what to see and visit.
 Perhaps you’ll visit the Jameson Distillery for a little extra pep in your step before trekking to St. Patrick's Cathedral, the largest in Dublin, and the national cathedral of the Church of Ireland.
 The National Gallery showcases masterpieces from the Renaissance to French Impressionism.
 Or search for your own masterpiece in trendy boutiques along Dublin’s renowned Grafton Street before popping into one of the Temple Bar pubs for lunch or a late afternoon pint.